Updated: Feb 16

 Should Pet Insurance Be Mandatory for New Pet Adopters?

 A lot of animal rescues make the mistake of thinking pet insurance should be mandatory just because it can be beneficial in some instances.
-But this exposes a very flawed thought process.
+But this reasoning is often flawed.

 The reasoning here tends to go something like this: